gromacs/gromacs/docs/release-notes/2016/major/new-features.rst

 Changed to require a C++11 compiler
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-GROMACS now requires both a C++11 and C99 compiler.
-For details, see the install guide.
+|Gromacs| now requires both a C++11 and C99 compiler.
+For details, see
+the install guide.

 Changed to support only CUDA 5.0 and more recent versions